berkeley-cdss/docs/course-software/seamless-learning/sections.md

 ### Enrolling individual students

 {: .note }
-Enrolling individual students using this method will move them from any existing sections they're in.
+Enrolling individual students using this method will remove them from any existing sections they're in of the same type (e.g. if you enroll a student in a lab section this way, their enrollment in any other lab sections will be removed).

 1. Go to your course's sections tool instance.
 2. Login (it will ask you to authorize the sections tool to access your Canvas/bCourses account, click **Authorize**).